 People who have a history of eating disorders should avoid an OMAD diet and talk with their healthcare provider or a dietitian to develop a healthy eating plan.

 Is an OMAD diet doctor-recommended?

-The best diet for you will depend on how you respond to food, and no one meal plan will work for everyone.
-Talk with your healthcare provider or a registered dietitian about any diet you are considering to learn how it may affect your health.
+The best meal plan for you will depend on how you respond to food, and no one meal plan will work for everyone.
+Talk with your healthcare provider or a registered dietitian about any dietary changes you are considering to learn how they may affect your health.

 Overall, there is not enough research about eating just one meal per day for it to be recommended.
 There are both benefits and risks to following an intermittent fasting diet.
 The long-term effects of an OMAD diet are unknown, and it likely won’t be a sustainable way to eat for many people.

 - Albosta M, & Bakke J. (2021).
 Intermittent fasting: is there a role in the treatment of diabetes?
 A review of the literature and guide for primary care physicians.
 Clinical Diabetes and Endocrinology, 7(1), 3. doi: 10.1186/s40842-020-00116-1.
 Retrieved from https://pubmed.ncbi.nlm.nih.gov/33531076/

 - Corley BT, Carroll RW, Hall RM, Weatherall M, Parry-Strong A, & Krebs JD.
 (2018).
 Intermittent fasting in type 2 diabetes mellitus and the risk of hypoglycaemia: a randomized controlled trial.
 Diabetic Medicine : A Journal of the British Diabetic Association, 35(5), 588–594. doi: 10.1111/dme.13595 Retrieved from https://pubmed.ncbi.nlm.nih.gov/29405359/